 Conducting preclinical testing and clinical trials, seeking market approvals and commercializing products are time-consuming, expensive and uncertain processes that take years to complete.
 Although we commercially launched INVELTYS in early 2019, we do not anticipate that our revenue from product sales of INVELTYS will be sufficient for us to become profitable for several years, if at all.
-Additionally, in December 2018, the FDA accepted for filing our NDA for KPI-121 0.25% and has granted a target action date under PDUFA of August 15, 2019.
-We may not receive approval to commercialize KPI-121 0.25%.
-Based upon the recommendation of the FDA, we also initiated an additional Phase 3 clinical trial, STRIDE 3, in the third quarter of 2018 evaluating KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease.
-We may determine to conduct additional Phase 3 trials for KPI-121 0.25% or to potentially expand the label of KPI-121 0.25% if we receive marketing approval for a narrower indication than we are targeting.
-In addition, we may never generate the necessary data or results required to obtain regulatory approval of KPI-121 0.25% or of any other product candidates.
+Additionally, in August 2019, we announced that we received a complete response letter, or CRL, from the FDA regarding our new drug application, or NDA, for EYSUVIS for the temporary relief of the signs and symptoms of dry eye disease.
+The FDA indicated that efficacy data from an additional clinical trial will be needed to support a resubmission of the NDA.
+Based upon the previous recommendation of the FDA, we initiated an additional Phase 3 clinical trial, STRIDE 3, in the third quarter of 2018 evaluating EYSUVIS, which we expect will serve as the basis of our response to the CRL.
+However, we may not generate the data necessary or otherwise obtain regulatory approval to commercialize EYSUVIS.
+Further, we may also determine to conduct additional Phase 3 trials for EYSUVIS or to potentially expand the label of EYSUVIS if we receive marketing approval for a narrower indication than we are targeting.

 We will need to obtain substantial additional financing to achieve our business objectives.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 If adequate funds are not available to us on a timely basis, we may be required to delay, limit, reduce or terminate preclinical studies, clinical trials or other development activities for one or more of our product candidates or delay, limit, reduce or terminate our establishment of sales and marketing capabilities or other activities that may be necessary to commercialize INVELTYS or any other product candidates for which we obtain approval.